kallelat/chuchu/README.md

 # chuchu

+A simple Go app to poll statuses and timetables of trains operating in Finnish railroad system.

+It uses public API's from https://www.digitraffic.fi/rautatieliikenne/ as source.

-A simple Go app to poll train statuses.
-Supports CLI version and a lightweight HTTP server.
+The app supports CLI version and a lightweight HTTP server.

 ## CLI